 - Net Income: Called the “bottom line” – because it actually is the last line of the statement.
 This is the profit (or loss) for the period covered by the Income Statement.
 Obviously, you want to see a positive number here; the higher, the better.

-While a credit decision should never be made looking at one financial statement alone, the numbers in LLH’s Income Statement certainly show a very positive trend.
+While a credit decision should never be made looking at one financial statement alone, Acme Manufacturing’s Income Statement (seen below) can be assessed through a variety of ratios and formulas to general show business health.

 Using the Income Statement to Determine the Financial Health of a Business